A new government collection scheme means purchases through overseas online retailers will be subject to GST from December 2019.

 Books, electronics and clothes you buy online from overseas retailers are destined to be taxed the same way as stuff you buy down the road.

-Tariff duties and cost recovery charges will no longer apply to low-value goods.
+Tariff duties and cost recovery charges will no longer apply to orders under $1001.
 These duties currently kick in at the border if the total tax payable is above $59.
 The cost of collecting anything below $60 outweighs the revenue earned.
-By dropping tariffs and cost recovery charges, consumers will generally pay less on goods valued between $400 and $1000.
+By dropping tariffs and cost recovery charges, consumers will generally pay less on orders valued between $400 and $1000.

 Inland Revenue said it will monitor for non-complying retailers.
 Under international agreements, the agency can ask its counterparts in some countries to collect tax on its behalf or assess and pursue unpaid tax through a retailer’s national courts.
 “Of course, we prefer to work things through with [retailers] to encourage them to do the right thing from the start,” an agency spokesperson said.